 Medical Bills and Future Care

-Lost Income and Earning Potential
+Lost Wages and Earning Capacity

 Pain and Suffering

-Factors That Affect Your Settlement
+What Factors Influence Your Settlement Amount?

 Every product liability case is unique, and the final settlement amount depends on several key factors.
 The severity of your injuries, the total of your medical bills and lost wages, and the long-term prognosis for your recovery all play a significant role.
 The strength of your evidence—including detailed medical records, information about the defective product, and any witness statements—is also crucial for building a compelling case.
 An attorney will carefully review the facts of your case to build a strong claim and determine what a fair settlement looks like for your specific situation, giving you a clear picture of your legal options.